iamlogand/strava-function-app/README.md

 # Strava Club Function App

-An Azure Function App that polls the Strava API every hour to gather and timestamp activity data for the [Strava Club Frontend](https://github.com/iamlogand/strava-club-frontend).
+An Azure Function App that polls the Strava API every hour to gather and timestamp activity data for my [Strava Club Frontend](https://github.com/iamlogand/strava-club-frontend).
 Solves the problem of timestamps being excluded from the otherwise useful data returned by https://www.strava.com/api/v3/clubs/1142418/activities.

 Can be ran locally in VS Code using the Azure Functions extension.